docker-library/docs/php/content.md

 	&& docker-php-ext-enable memcached
 ```

-It is *strongly* recommended that users use an explicit version number in their `pecl install` invocations to ensure proper PHP version compatibility (PECL does not check the PHP version compatiblity when choosing a version of the extension to install, but does when trying to install it).
+It is *strongly* recommended that users use an explicit version number in their `pecl install` invocations to ensure proper PHP version compatibility (PECL does not check the PHP version compatibility when choosing a version of the extension to install, but does when trying to install it).

 For example, `memcached-2.2.0` has no PHP version constraints (https://pecl.php.net/package/memcached/2.2.0), but `memcached-3.1.4` requires PHP 7.0.0 or newer (https://pecl.php.net/package/memcached/3.1.4).
 When doing `pecl install memcached` (no specific version) on PHP 5.6, PECL will try to install the latest release and fail.